illumiphi/grav-plugin-photon/README.md

 ## Manual Installation

 If for some reason you can't use GPM you can manually install this plugin.
 Download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then, rename the folder to `devtools`.
+Then, rename the folder to `photon`.

 You should now have all the plugin files under

-	/your/site/grav/user/plugins/devtools
+	/your/site/grav/user/plugins/photon

 # Usage

 ## Plugin Scaffolding

-To create a new plugin you simply need to run: `bin/plugin devtools newplugin` and fill in the few questions at the prompts:
+To create a new plugin you simply need to run: `bin/plugin photon newplugin` and fill in the few questions at the prompts:

 ```
 > bin/plugin photon newplugin
 Enter Plugin Name: MyPlugin
 Enter Plugin Description: My New Custom Plugin
 Enter Developer Name: dev_name or github id
-Enter Developer Email: johnny@rotten.com
+Enter Developer Email: you@yourdomain.com

 SUCCESS plugin myplugin -> Created Successfully